davidbrowne/dsga/docs/DOCUMENTATION.md

 * ```operator &=```
 * ```operator |=```
 * ```operator ^=```
+* ```operator ==```
+* ```operator !=``` - created automatically from ```operator ==``` in ```c++20```

-#### Comparison Operators - not in GLSL
+#### Relational Comparison Operators - not in GLSL
 The comparisons are not very strict.
 They also work when comparing types where one is convertible to the other.
 The component count must be the same, except when comparing a length 1 vector with a scalar.
-* ```operator ==```
-* ```operator !=``` - created automatically from ```operator ==``` in ```c++20```
+They don't work with bool.
 * ```operator <=>``` - lexicographic comparison of x, y, z, w components in that order (assuming vectors of length 4)
 * ```operator <``` - created automatically from ```operator <=>``` in ```c++20```
 * ```operator <=``` - created automatically from ```operator <=>``` in ```c++20```